lazaro92/SaGa/README.md

 ## Scope of the project

-The idea is only make the 1st world, because this is a lot of work, also I don't have fait that I will do everything, so it's more how many stuff will be done before I get tired of this project.
+The idea is only make the 1st world, because this is a lot of work, also I don't have fait that I will do everything, so it's more about how many stuff will be done before I get tired of this project.

 You can track my activity by checking the Issues tab.